kurozenzen/r34-json-api/README.md

 ## Hosted on heroku

 I put it up two times for safety while i tweak stuff.
+Please always use the first one, if it is up.
+The second one is only intended as a backup and might not be as reliable by default.

 1.  [r34-json.herokuapp.com](https://r34-json.herokuapp.com)
 2.  [r34-api-clone.herokuapp.com](https://r34-api-clone.herokuapp.com)